bespoken/bespoken-docs/google-marketplace/faq.md

 ## Server configuration

-### How to connect to the server
+### How to connect to the VM
-It is enabled [OS Login](https://cloud.google.com/compute/docs/instances/ssh#metadata-managed_ssh_connections) by default, you can access the server using the same user from google cloud.
+It is enabled [OS Login](https://cloud.google.com/compute/docs/instances/connecting-to-instance#connecting_to_vms) by default, you can access the server using the same user from google cloud.

 ### How to start and stop the server

+[Connect to VM](/#how-to-connect-to-the-vm) before executing any command.

 Obtain the status of a service:
 ```bash